lamhq/tech-notes/pages/devops/aws/3-networking/9-guides/1-internet-access.md

+# Internet Access Guide

-# Guide: Enable internet access for a subnet with Internet Gateway
+Enable internet access for a subnet with Internet Gateway:

 1. Enable the **Auto-assign public IPv4 address** feature for the subnet.
 1. Create a new internet gateway and attach it to the VPC.